 Zadig & Voltaire

 Want to add a little French edge to your relaxed style?
 Zadig & Voltaire has you covered, literally.
-Founder Thierry Gillier is inspired by thinkers and artists, from the 18th century writer Voltaire to more recent iconoclasts, such as Patti Smith, Marianne Faithfull and Jane Birkin.
+Founder Thierry Gillier is inspired by thinkers and artists from 18th-century writer Voltaire to more recent iconoclasts including Patti Smith, Marianne Faithfull, and Jane Birkin.
 Artistic Director Cécilia Bönström is a proponent of less is more.
-Jackets, tees, scarves, sweaters and sneakers abound.
+Jackets, tees, scarves, sweaters, and sneakers abound.

-Ok, you’ve done some shopping—now it’s time to pamper your body and beautify your skin.
+Ready to pamper your body and beautify your skin?
+Here’s where to go.

-Beauty addicts can get their fixes – for cosmetics and skin-care products as well as in-store spa treatments (facials, massage, waxing and makeup) at Bluemercury.
-Whether you want to hydrate your skin from head to toe, slather on a mask or find a gorgeous new lip gloss, you’ll have choices galore.
+Beauty addicts will find cosmetics, skin-care products, and in-store spa treatments, including facials, massage, waxing, and makeup services at Bluemercury.
+Whether you want to hydrate your skin from head to toe, slather on a mask, or find a gorgeous new lip gloss, you’ll have choices galore.

 Ole Henriksen Face/Body of Denmark

-From specialty massages, body cocktails and spa rituals to inch loss, light therapies and manly man services, there is no shortage of ways to pamper yourself at Ole Henriksen Spa, tucked away in Sunset Plaza’s lower level.
-There are also several product collections (creams, cleansers, gels, serums, scrubs, etc.) in case you’re ready to implement a new skin-care regime.
+There is no shortage of ways to pamper yourself at Ole Henriksen Spa, tucked away in Sunset Plaza’s lower level.
+Services include specialty massages, salt and sugar scrubs, indulgent spa and bathing rituals, light therapy, nail care, and more.
+There are also several product collections (creams, cleansers, gels, serums, scrubs, etc.) in case you’re keen to implement a new skin-care regime.

 Crank the heat and make it happen!
-Hot Pilates has different classes to suit your fitness goals (and your mood).
+Hot Pilates has different classes to suit your fitness goals and your mood.
 Pilates Booty is “a high-energy hour dedicated to defining a beautiful backside.”
-Or try Sculpt, Soul, Barre or Yoga-Pilates fusion.
+Other options include Sculpt, Soul, Barre or Yoga-Pilates fusion.